Who Was Jerry Lee Lewis?

 Lewis never left the rock world completely.
 In 1973, he did well on the album charts with The Session.
 He revisited some of his older songs as well as the works of Chuck Berry and John Fogerty on this popular recording.
 In his personal life, however, Lewis seemed to be struggling.
 He was arrested for driving while intoxicated in Memphis in 1973, and a bleeding ulcer almost cost him his life in 1981.

-Luckily, the rest of the 1980s turned out much better for the music legend.
+The rest of the 1980s turned out much better for the music legend.
 He was inducted into the Rock and Roll Hall of Fame in 1986, becoming one of the first performers to receive this honor.
-A new generation music listeners got introduced to Lewis through the 1989 biopic Great Balls of Fire.
+A new generation of music listeners got introduced to Lewis through the 1989 biopic Great Balls of Fire.
 Lewis was played by actor Dennis Quaid.

-This nearly lifelong musician and singer continues to record new music and perform.
-He has released two well-received albums in recent years.
-For 2006's Last Man Standing, Lewis sang a number of rock, blues and country classics with some help from such famous admirers as Mick Jagger, Keith Richards, Kris Kristofferson, Willie Nelson and Buddy Guy.
+Lewis continued to record new music and perform into his later years.
+For 2006's Last Man Standing, Lewis sang numerous rock, blues and country classics with help from famous admirers, including Mick Jagger, Keith Richards, Kris Kristofferson, Willie Nelson and Buddy Guy.
 Collaborator Kristofferson described Lewis as "one of the few who can do rock 'n' roll, country or soul, and every song is authentic."
-He told USA Today that Lewis is "one of the best American voices ever."

-Lewis spends much of his time at his ranch in Nesbit, Mississippi.
-His daughter, Phoebe Lewis, has worked as his manager and served as a producer on some of his albums.
+Lewis spent much of his time at his ranch in Nesbit, Mississippi.
+His daughter, Phoebe Lewis, worked as his manager and produced some of his albums.
 Phoebe is from his third marriage to Myra Gale Brown.
-He is currently married to his seventh wife, Judith Brown, who was once married to Lewis's cousin Rusty.
-The couple wed in 2012.
+Lewis married his seventh wife, Judith Brown, who was once married to his cousin Rusty, in 2012.